thednp/shorty/README.md

 # shorter-js
-A small ES6+ library with various JavaScript tools, all ESLint valid and with TypeScript definitions, all useful for creating light libraries or web components.
+A small ES6+ library with various JavaScript tools, all ESLint valid and with TypeScript definitions, everything useful for creating light libraries or web components.

 Featured in [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries.

 * The purpose of the library is to speed up the development workflow, minimize the size of larger libraries by providing a shorter syntax for most used JavaScript API methods, most used strings or other helpful utilities.
 * While the library comes with a working build in the `dist` folder, that is mainly for build consistency testing.
 You can make use of "tree shaking" to import one or anything your code needs.
+* On that note, all shorties are organized in folders inside the `src` root folder, the structure is key to understanding the purpose of each type of shortie, whether we have `boolean` for various basic browser detection or browser feature support, `attr` for all things *Element* attributes or `strings` for most common and most used *Element.prototype* methods.

 # npm
 ```